SnorreFagerland/virushistory/commodore64/readme.md

 Posts on the old C64 mailing list describe a handful, such as Bula, HIV and BHP.<br>

 **Bula** <br>
 These are viruses likely originating in Poland.
-There's a [virus encyclopedia entry](http://virus.wikidot.com/bula), and:<br>

-The incredible Cesare Pizzi did a proper analysis and presented on DEFCON30.<br>
+There's a [virus encyclopedia entry](http://virus.wikidot.com/bula), and the incredible Cesare Pizzi did a proper analysis and presented on DEFCON30.<br><br>
 *Analysis*<br>
 https://github.com/cecio/BULA-Virus
 *Presentation*<br>